I fancied a new challenge.

 Data

 A few different sources were needed to create a nice, connected dataset.
 The 2011 Census, National Records of Scotland (NRS) and Wikipedia had enough info in them to create a decent spatial dataset, with a few fixes: Fraoch-eilean needed to be split from Grimsay (North) in the NRS data, and Eriska wasn’t included so had to be digitised and added.
-Finally, there was some confusion around Eilean Tioram, which the NRS data showed to be in Loch Maree and *not* the site of Castle Tioram as many websites presume.
-The correct site is known as ‘Dry Island’ on most maps (from the meaning of its Gaelic name), but OS goes with the Gaelic for both sites, hence the confusion – but, taken with a pinch of salt, it’s now its own country.
+Finally, there was some confusion around Eilean Tioram, which the NRS data showed to be in Loch Gairloch and not the site of Castle Tioram (in Loch Moidart) as many resources presume.
+The correct site is referenced as ‘Dry Island’ on most maps (from the meaning of its Gaelic name), but OS goes with the Gaelic for both sites, hence the confusion – but, taken with a pinch of salt, it’s now its own country.

-I’ve tried to pepper (piobair) a fair few Gaelic words and names throughout this page as you’ll regularly hear the language spoken on many of the #InHab50 list.
+I’ve tried to pepper a few Gaelic words and placenames throughout this page as you’ll regularly hear the language spoken on many of the InHab50 list.
 Although the number of speakers has dropped considerably, the Outer Hebrides still have more than half the population speaking Gaelic in most areas.
 So, in that vein, I thought it was high time I got a basic grasp on it:

 Learn Gaelic on Duolingo!
 You can always add me too.